roehampton/module-content/software-development-1/week-01/lab/README.md

     mystringis = (assign or bind to this name the value of this expression)

+We’ll continue exploring variables in the next session.

 ## Syle Tips
 ### Naming
-Variables, functions, methods, packages, modules *lower_case_with_underscores*
+Variables, functions, methods, packages, modules

-We’ll continue exploring variables in the next session.
+*lower_case_with_underscores*

+## Exercises
  Now we'll explore and expand on some of these concepts in Python via your open Jupyter Notebook.